dyrdadev/first-person-controller-for-unity/README.md

 3. **Update to Unity's new Input System** This package uses Unity's [Input System](https://docs.unity3d.com/2020.2/Documentation/Manual/com.unity.inputsystem.html) package.
 When asked from Unity, update to Unity's new Input System.
 Alternatively, you can implement your own ```FirstPersonControllerInput``` class and ignore the existing PlayerInput folder.
 4. **Explore your scene:** Add the "FirstPersonPlayer" prefab from the package to your scene.
 Now you can explore your scene with the First-Person Controller.

+## Install the Package

+I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

+1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
+2. Click "+" in the upper left corner ➜ "Add package from git URL"
+4. Enter the Git URL of the latest release: ```https://github.com/dyrdadev/first-person-controller-for-unity.git#0.0.3```.
+You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 ## Special Dependencies

 ## UniRx